Free shore access

 Located along the volcanic coast of the Big Island, the small bay of Kahalu’u is one of the closest snorkeling spots to Kailua-Kona.
 Sheltered by a barrier of rocks which form a small “lagoon”, Kahalu’u Bay has calm and shallow waters, ideal for setting off on the discovery of the local underwater life.
 A few meters of depth, you’ll swim among colorful butterflyfish, surgeonfish, parrotfish and triggerfish.

 Kahalu’u Beach Park is located south of Kailua-Kona, on the western coast of Big Island.
-It is located approximately 1 mile south of Magic Sands Beach Park and 1 mile north of Keauhou Bay, known for its night snorkeling with mantra rays.
-There is a parking available right next to the beach.
+It is located approximately 1 mile south of Magic Sands Beach Park and 1 mile north of Keauhou Bay, known for its night snorkeling with manta rays.
+There is parking available right next to the beach.

 It is recommended to enter the water through the narrow, sandy path access from the beach area next to the picnic shelter.
 Or, if you don’t mind the lava rocks, climb in from a low lava rock ridge.

 The snorkeling area covers the centre and the south of the small Kahalu’u Bay, which is partially protected by a barrier of rocks.
 Avoid the north area, less protected, where waves occur.